LLMs & AI Infrastructure

 - Qwen3-Coder-Next: 80B MoE model (only ~3B active per token) with 262K context.
 Explicitly trained for agentic coding with tool-use and recovery behaviors.

-- Qwen3-Coder-30B-A3B: Mid-range agentic coding model (30B total, 3B active).
-Strong tool-calling capability with smaller VRAM footprint.
+- Qwen3-Coder-30B-A3B: Mid-range agentic coding model (30.5B total, 3.3B active, 262K context).
+Strong tool-calling capability with smaller VRAM footprint.[6]

 License: Apache 2.0 (fully permissive, commercial use allowed, no restrictions).